jakeprice-me/tech-notes/content/reconnection-issue-sonoff-snzb-02-zigbee2mqtt.md

 2. Restart Zigbee2MQTT.
 3. Re-pair the device.

-> [!tip]
+!!! tip
-> This seems to pretty consistently work, step 2 is particularly important if you have issues with the battery status not registering, which also tends to mean the sensor values aren't being published.
+	This seems to pretty consistently work, step 2 is particularly important if you have issues with the battery status not registering, which also tends to mean the sensor values aren't being published.

+!!! warning
+	If it really doesn't work, then remove the battery and try again in 30 minutes.

+## Replace Battery

+Run through the same steps as "Lost Connection Issue".

 ## Post Battery Replacement Issue

-> [!tip]
+!!! tip
-> Don't rush the process, sometimes it takes a minute or so to finish configuring.
+	Don't rush the process, sometimes it takes a minute or so to finish configuring.
 So only follow the below steps if after a few minutes the battery level has not updated.

 I had an issue with a SONOFF SNZB-02 temperature & humidity sensor, after replacing the battery I couldn't get it to reconnect to Zigbee2MQTT without the power column showing a question mark for the battery status.
 As a result it wasn't exposing any results.